General-Lindor/global.res/README.md

 WIP: First successful Decompose has been accomplished but the Reassembling process is yet to be implemented.

-Decompose: Add new mod, decode it & decompose it by implementing the mod inheritance
+Decompose.exe: Add new mod, DECODE it & decompose it by implementing the mod inheritance Compose.exe: ENCODE one of the mods to update the changes
-Compose: ENCODE a decoded mod
-Reassemble: create decoded.txt for a mod